mmahesh/mmahesh.github.io/_posts/2017-07-05-tutorial-on-sc-adagrad-a-new-stochastic-gradient-method-for-deep-learning.md

 excerpt: "This is a tutorial on SC-Adagrad, a new stochastic gradient method and some comparisions to other methods in particular Adam, SGD, Adagrad."
 comments: true
 ---
 This is a brief tutorial (without lot of mathematical details) on SC-Adagrad, a new stochastic optimization method proposed in [here](http://www.ml.uni-saarland.de/Publications/MukHei-VariantsRMSPropAdagradLogRegret.pdf){:target="_blank"}.
 Disclaimer: I am one of the author :).
+This is joint work with Prof.Dr.Matthias Hein.
 Clearly, there is an abundance of stochastic optimization methods for training deep neural networks.
 Recently, [Adam](https://arxiv.org/pdf/1412.6980.pdf){:target="_blank"} has become a go to optimization method for training deep nets.
 In this post, I will briefly review Stochastic Gradient Descent, Adam, Adagrad and finally dwell into the details of SC-Adagrad.

 This is definitely not the first tutorial of its kind.
 There are many excellent blog posts which briefly summarize the stochastic optimization methods.
 Some of them are [BlogPost1](http://sebastianruder.com/optimizing-gradient-descent/){:target="_blank"} and [BlogPost2](http://colinraffel.com/wiki/stochastic_optimization_techniques){:target="_blank"}.
 In my opinion, if you read these blog posts before reading this post, you are more likely to understand SC-Adagrad algorithm better.
 For those who are more mathematically inclined, i would suggest to go through the [paper](http://www.ml.uni-saarland.de/Publications/MukHei-VariantsRMSPropAdagradLogRegret.pdf){:target="_blank"} instead.